OSHA Workplace Injury Research

 Struck Against Stationary Objects at Work

-OSHA recorded 696 severe cases involving workers striking against stationary objects over the last decade.
-These incidents frequently result in cuts, lacerations, and punctures, which account for 37.7 percent of all reported injuries in this category.
+OSHA recorded 696 cases involving you striking against stationary objects over the last decade.
+Cuts and lacerations account for 38% of these incidents, often resulting in deep wounds that require immediate medical intervention and stitches.

 Reported Projected